SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Warranty Token

-Without it, a user might need the serial number and an online registration process to activate the warranty.
-She might even need to create an account for that, whose password she might soon forget.
+Without this token, a user might need the serial number and an online registration process to activate the warranty.
+She might even need to create an account for that, whose password she will probably soon forget.

-With the use of warranty token, the terms and expiration would be easy to find, as it is token properties.
-The user can log in to warranty service website with the token, forgoing an account.
-The token can be programmed to receive messages like product call back or emergency security update.
+With the use of a warranty token, the terms and expiration would be easy to find, as it is token properties.
+The user can log in to the warranty service website with the token, forgoing an account.
+The token can be programmed to receive messages like product call back or emergency security updates.

 #### Receipt Token

-Currently, lacking a reliable way to authenticate the purchase, the online-purchased products usually can't be returned in the store, but instead must be returned by online means, like posting it back.
+Lacking a reliable way to authenticate the purchase, an online purchased product usually cannot be returned to the store but might be returned via online means such as a postback.
 A token carries the means for authentication sufficient for the process to be done in store.

-Despite such a receipt token cannot be transfered or authorised,  it is still useful for 3rd party integration.
-The Tax office will be satisfied that the receipt can't be faked without collaboration from the seller, and allows an easier tax-refund process.
-If the phone is bought for work, the employee can easily reclaim the expense from an employer with trust implied.
+Despite such a token not being transferable or authorised, it is still useful for 3rd party integrations.
+The Tax office will be satisfied that the receipt can't be faked without collaboration from the seller, and allows a swift and easy tax-refund process.
+If the phone is purchased for work, the employee can easily reclaim the expense from an employer with the trust implied.

 ---

-As we can observe, by the use of tokens, normally scattered business process and web experience can finally be integrated.
-This ties closely to the other benefit of the blockchain: frictionless market.
+As we can observe by the use of tokens, normally scattered business processes and web experiences can finally be integrated.
+This ties closely to the other benefit of the blockchain: a frictionless market.
 In this example:

-- When the phone is traded second hand, it would be easy to pass the warranty to the next user through a token transfer, opening the market further.
+- When the phone traded is second hand, it would be easy to pass the warranty to the next user through a token transfer, opening the market further.

 - Since shipping can be tokenised, it would be easy for the buyer to choose his favourite shipping company without having to supply it with business context (address, product, weight, dates) manually, further opening the market for competition.

 This example can be further extended to solve complicated and innovative business cases.
-Suppose the purchase is not made with ordinary currency, but American Express point, the iPhone purchased will be insured for screen damage.
-As a result, the transaction will have a 4th token as output: an insurance token.
+Suppose the purchase is not made with fiat currency but with American Express points.
+The iPhone purchase will be insured for screen damage, and as a result, the transaction will have a 4th insurance token as the output.

-When the mobile phone is repaired for screen damage, an invoice is issued in relation to the purchase record of the mobile phone, to prove that it is the same mobile phone purchased with AmericanExpress points, therefore, enabling the insurance to be paid on the spot.
-Without those tokens, the user will have to submit a billing statement (that points are deducted), an invoice (that a phone is purchased), evidence of repair (that the same phone is repaired), in order to submit a claim.
-Many users will surely miss one of those documents, and the claim may take a few days, yet prone to fraud.
-In this insurance case, blockchain allowed business process innovation that otherwise would require the user to sacrifice convenience, for the mere fact that too many parties are involved and there lack an integration anchor.
+When the mobile phone is repaired for screen damage, an invoice is issued concerning the purchase record of the phone to prove it is the same phone purchased with the points, enabling the insurance to be paid on the spot.

+Without such tokens, the user will have to submit a billing statement, invoice and evidence of repair in order to submit a claim.
+Many users will surely miss one of those documents; the claim may take a few days, and still be prone to fraud.

+In this insurance case, the blockchain allowed business process innovation that otherwise would require the user to sacrifice convenience, for the mere fact that too many parties are involved and there lacks an integration anchor.

 The power of integration is further strengthened by the use of the Internet of Things.
 Let's imagine a future version of AirBNB, where the bookings are tokenised.
-A traveller can enter a booked AirBNB house by unlocking the smart-lock with his or her token, and the smart-lock would recognise who is the current owner of the booking token.
+A traveller can enter a booked AirBNB house by unlocking the smart-lock with his or her token, and the smart-lock would recognise who the current owner of the booking token is.

-If Alice owns a token that represents the right to use a room during certain time window, or "a booking" in user's terms, then the actions she could perform are:
+If Alice owns a token that represents the right to use a room during a certain time window, or "a booking" in user's terms, then the actions she could perform are:

-Check-in - either produce a QR code to verify the booking to the landlord, or use an NFC-enabled phone to open a smart-lock.
+Check-in - either produce a QR code to verify the booking to the landlord or use an NFC-enabled phone to open a smart-lock.

       Singapore Telecom  13:45 31 Jan 2018          4G